 Forest School is an inspirational process, (not a place) that offers ALL learners young and old, regular opportunities to achieve and develop confidence and self-esteem through hands- on learning experiences in a woodland or natural environment with trees.

-We run an after school club locally.
+We run after school clubs for local schools.

-We have a weekly Parent and Child 'stay and play' group.
+We have a weekly parent and child 'Stay and Play' group.

-We run Holiday Clubs throughout the school holidays.
+We run Holiday Clubs throughout the year.

 TREADING LIGHTLY ON THE LAND